-Rota Vicentina 2018 - the historic trail
+Rota Vicentina 2020 - the historical way

 This cross country mtb tour in Portugal's south western corner is a guided adventure of 3 nights and 4 days riding.
 Dipping in and out of the Vicentina Natural Park (PNSACV - Parque Natural do Sudoeste Alentejano e Costa Vicentina) on a mountain bike is an excellent way to get to know this authentic, quiet, rough and rural part of Portugal.